 Apart from those who have little regard for classical Taijiquan as a martial art, there are others who take a more open-minded and educated approach, in that they recognize that while classical Taijiquan may appear to have it’s limitations (like every other system of martial arts), comprehensive training in the fighting aspect of the art can benefit a fighter of any discipline.

 Taiji (or Tai chi) is an ancient Chinese philosophy.
 It is a concept of the infinite primordial (or grand ultimate) which gives birth to duality, and to all that exists.
 The two opposing yet interdependent forces which are born from Taiji are referred to as Yin and Yang, and it is believed that these forces are not absolute, but are in continuous motion.
-The martial art Taijiquan revolves around the concept of infinite possibilities in offence and defense while being adaptable to change, and in the process maintaining physical and mental balance.
+The martial art Taijiquan revolves around the concept of infinite possibilities in offence and defense while being adaptable to change, and in the process gaining proper position and leverage over one’s opponent, and maintaining physical and mental balance during every confrontation.
 Devoted practitioners usually come to understand that the balance of Yin and Yang can be applicable to almost any discipline, and on a more profound level applicable to everyday life.

 Below is a list of books on Taijiquan that I would recommend to anyone who is interested in the reading further on the martial art.

 THIS POST CONTAINS AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFORMATION

 The Complete book of Tai Chi Chuan: A Comprehensive Guide To The Principles and Practice thoroughly examines the historical aspect of Taijiquan, and it’s branching out into the various family styles which exist today.
 The book also covers various training techniques,and their connection to the pugilistic aspects of practice.
 The Philosophical aspects of the martial art are also discussed at length.